 Injury Reports

-All injuries occurring at 4-H Shooting Sports events should be immediately reported to key leaders.
-A first-aid kit is available.
-All injuries must be documented.
+All injuries occurring at 4-H Shooting Sports events should be reported to key leaders immediately.
+A first-aid kit is available and all injuries should be documented.

 Official County Shoot Policy

-Each discipline holds ONE scheduled Larimer County Shoot.
-Members must meet all practice requirements and participate in the official, scheduled Larimer County Shoot for each discipline.
-No plans for alternate dates or sites are accepted.
+Each discipline holds one scheduled Larimer County Shoot.
+Members must meet all practice requirements and participate in the official, scheduled Larimer County Shoot for each discipline to qualify for the state competition.
+No alternate dates or sites are accepted.

 Fair Exhibits

-To complete the Shooting Sports project, members create a display board, a stand-alone project, or a decorative item exhibit.
-If members are enrolled in multiple disciplines, they choose one discipline for the focus of their exhibit and include the required sections for each discipline in the Shooting Sports e-Record book.
+To complete the Shooting Sports project, members create a display board, a stand-alone project, or a decorative item.
+Members who are participating in multiple disciplines select one discipline for their exhibit and include all required sections for each discipline in the Shooting Sports e-Record Book.
 See more details about projects and record books on the Projects page.

 State Competition

 Youth must meet practice requirements, participate in the official county shoot, and place in the top 6 in the class to qualify for the Larimer County state shooting team.
 Larimer County also requires members to exhibit at the county fair and be awarded a red or blue ribbon to be eligible for the state shooting competition.
-Hunter education cards must be submitted by July 1, 2024 to be eligible.
+Hunter education cards must be submitted by July 1, 2025 to be eligible to participate at the state level.

 Additional Requirements for Specific Disciplines

-Specific disciplines can set additional requirements.
-Please visit each discipline’s page to learn more, and contact the appropriate discipline’s key leader with questions.
+Specific disciplines have additional requirements.
+Please visit each discipline’s page to learn more.
+Contact the discipline’s key leader with questions.